ThirVondukr/passlib/docs/lib/passlib.ext.django.rst

-This module contains a `Django <http://www.djangoproject.com>`_ plugin which overrides all of Django's password hashing functions, replacing them with wrappers around a Passlib :ref:`CryptContext <context-overview>` object whose configuration is controlled from Django's ``settings``.
+This module contains a `Django <http://www.djangoproject.com>`_ plugin which overrides all of Django's password hashing functions, replacing them with wrappers around a Passlib :ref:`CryptContext <context-reference>` object whose configuration is controlled from Django's ``settings``.
 While this extension's utility is diminished with the advent of Django 1.4's *hashers* framework, this plugin still has a number